Isaacsmile1082/password-generator/README.md

 ### Description

-This application needs and custom backend for generating the password this api is found it here https://github.com/Isaacsmile1082/password-api make sure tu run it before run the frontend build
+This application needs a custom backend for generating the password this API is found here https://github.com/Isaacsmile1082/password-api make sure to run it before running the frontend build

 #### Features

 * Toggle between dark mode and light mode
 * Compare if your password is really strong
-* Generate a password based in certain conditions
+* Generate a password-based on certain conditions

 ### Video